 In addition to the Summer Leadership Institute's keynote presenters, we have lined up a dynamic trio of speakers who will share success stories from their school districts.
 Chuck Ransom, Stacy Thomas and Sharon Griffin are instructional leaders who inspire us, and we think each will inspire you with stories of how their districts solved challenging problems we can all relate to.

 Since 2015, Tammy Campbell has served as superintendent of Federal Way Public Schools, a diverse district of 39 schools and 23,000 students in Washington state.
-As an inspiring, second-year superintendent with 20 years of experience in education, Campbell will deliver the opening keynote presentation at the CEL Summer Leadership Institute 2017, held July 18-20.
+As an inspiring, second-year superintendent with 20 years of experience in education, Campbell delivered the opening keynote presentation at the CEL Summer Leadership Institute, held July 18-20, 2017.
 CEL’s Sheeba Jacob had the pleasure of interviewing Dr. Campbell recently.

 Wondering how to engage your system in instructional improvement?
 Our acclaimed keynote presenters and thought leaders will inspire your thinking about where to begin and what to focus on to improve student achievement.